- Solar advice hub

 Your solar & battery system will be protected by the Sunsave Guarantee, so you can rest assured your system will keep performing for at least the next 20 years.

-The Sunsave Guarantee will provide you with 24/7 monitoring and maintenance, free replacement parts including a battery and inverter, and downtime cover.
-Your system will also be insured by Aviva, meaning itâll be fully covered against damage, fire and theft.
+Your system will also be insured by Aviva, meaning itâll be fully covered against damage, fire, and theft.

 We know that uneasiness about maintenance can be a key sticking point for anyone who isnât sure about solar.
-A 2021 government study found that 55% of people in the UK who donât want solar panels attribute their reluctance to maintenance concerns.Â
+A 2021 government study found that 55% of people in the UK who donât want solar panels attribute their reluctance to maintenance concerns.

-More money in your pocket each month
+More money in your pocket

-Sunsave Plus is also an investment in a cash-generating asset â your solar & battery system will immediately start saving you money on your energy bills, and make you additional income from all the electricity you export to the grid.Â
+Sunsave Plus is also an investment in a cash-generating asset â your solar & battery system will immediately start saving you money on your energy bills, and make you additional income from all the electricity you export to the grid.

-In many cases, your combined energy bill savings and export income can exceed your fixed monthly payment, meaning the loan actually results in a net saving â an instant, clear return on your investment.Â
+In many cases, your combined energy bill savings and export income can exceed your fixed monthly payment, meaning your subscription actually results in a net saving â an instant, clear return on your investment.

 And even if you donât see net savings in the first year, itâs possible that youâll start to see them after.
-Electricity bills rose by 5.5% per year on average between 2000 and 2020, and this historical trend could well continue.
-But whilst energy bills rise, your payment to Sunsave will remain absolutely fixed for the full term.
+Electricity bills rose by 5.5% per year on average between 2000 and 2020, and, whilst nobody can predict the future, itâs possible that this historical trend will continue.

 To read all about Sunsave Plus customers who are saving money, check out our reviews page.